Updated February 3, 2020

 Simplus’ GDPR preparation started in 2018, when we assembled an internal cross-functional team and began reviewing (and updating where necessary) our policies, processes, procedures, data systems, and documentation to ensure our capability to meet our obligations both where we act as a Data Controller on our own behalf and when we act as a data processor for the information our customers provide and/or process.
 While much of our preparation happened behind the scenes, we also worked on many initiatives that are visible to our customers.

 It’s important to remember that for our customers, Simplus is the Data Processor, and any data that a customer and its users submit to Simplus will only be processed in accordance with the customer’s instructions.
-When you entrust your data and processing with Simplus, you remain the sole owner of all data stored or processed within our services.
+When you entrust your data and processing with Simplus, you remain the sole controller of all data stored or processed within our services.

 Simplus and our affiliate companies sometimes utilize third-party contractors to assist us with supplying services to our customers.
 The Simplus team has reviewed existing contractors who may have access to the infrastructure where personal data is processed, or the personal data itself, and have updated current contracts with stronger provisions where necessary.
 Additionally, we have enhanced our third-party risk management programs to address specific GDPR concerns and requirements going forward, such as the implementation of specific hardware and software requirements to protect private data.